tjanczuk/nodalytics/README.md

 app.use(nodalytics('UA-44126622-6'));
 ```

-Note that this mechanism relies on cookies and as such is only as good as your client's intentions of preserving them.
-A much better mechanism of tracking new and repeated customers would rely on client authentication - see the section on customization below.
+Note that this mechanism relies on HTTP cookies and is therefore only as good as your client's intentions of preserving them.
+A better mechanism of tracking new and repeated customers would rely on client authentication - see the section on customization below.

 ### Customization